 Tutorial 3: The Different Areas Of UX Design

 “Hi there! 💁How are you finding the course so far?
-Don’t forget to give us your feedback by replying to one of the course mails.
-If there’s something you think is missing or want to know, do let us know.
-We’ll get back to you straight away – and potentially add it to the course for future students.
-Enough ‘user research’ though—let’s get started with tutorial 3!”
+Don’t forget to give us your feedback—just reply to one of our emails.
+If there’s something you think is missing or you’d like more information on a certain topic, do let us know.
+We’ll get back to you straight away, and potentially add it to the course for future students.
+Enough “user research” for now, though—let’s get started with tutorial number three!”

 So what are we going to do today?

-In the previous tutorial, we discussed the wide range of skills that a UX designer needs to possess.
-While this might have felt a bit overwhelming, you probably already possess quite a few transferable skills.
-UX design, like any other field, has areas of specialization for those interested in a particular set of topics to dive deeper.
+In the previous tutorial, we explored the typical UX design process.
+At the same time, we thought about the wide range of skills that a UX designer needs to possess.
+While this may have felt a bit overwhelming, you’ve probably already mastered quite a few transferable skills!

-On top of foundational UX skills such as user flow diagramming and prototyping, many UX designers specialize in one or two areas depending on their own interests, skills, and the needs of their employer.
+On top of the foundational UX design skills (like prototyping, user empathy, user testing, etc.), many UX designers also choose to specialize in one or two areas depending on their interests, skills, and the needs of their employer.

-A great way to look at the specializations of UX design is through the lens of the quadrant model, which groups the field into:
+A great way to look at the specializations of UX design is through the lens of the quadrant model, which groups the field into four main disciplines:

-While most UX designers are well-versed in all of the above fields, they only choose one or two to focus on in their career.
-Let’s take a closer look at each quadrant and their associated roles.
+While UX designers tend to be well-versed in all of the above fields, most will only choose to focus on one or two in their career.
+Let’s take a closer look at each quadrant and their associated roles in more detail now.

 What is Experience Strategy?

 UX design is not just about the user; it also brings huge value to the business providing the product or service.
 Experience strategy is all about devising a holistic business strategy, incorporating both the customer’s needs and those of the company.